kirakira-template/kiracli/README.md

     "packageName": {
       "message": "What is your package name?"
     },
-    "packageVerson": {
+    "packageVersion": {
-      "message": "What is your package verion?",
+      "message": "What is your package version?",
       "initial": "1.0.0" // default value can be ignore }
   }